yousef19-meet/y2s18-flask/exercises/README.md

 - Use an if-statement, to check if a variable `likes_same_sport`, which should be defined in your Python file, is True.
-If it is True, render the website, as before.
+If it is True, render the whole website, as before.

-- If it's False, just print the paragraph explaining why you think that it's the best sport.
+- If it's False, just print the header and the paragraph explaining why you think that it's the best sport.
+The list of best players should not be seen here.

 ### Part 5: Extras

 If you finish any of the previous parts early, you can work on some extra tasks, including:

+Part 2 Extras:
+- Organize your website using divs in `index.html`
+- Adding images to your website
 - Finding and importing more complex templates from W3

-- Organize your website using divs
+Part 3 Extras:
 - Add a header to your website, and make sure to use margins and padding to separate the header from the content on the website
 - Adding a sidebar to your website, that doesn't move when you scroll

-- Adding images to your website.
-The list of images should be defined in the `home_page` function in `app.py`.
+Part 4 Extras:
-- Add a table to the website, with pictures and quotes from the most memorable players or games.
+- Add a table to the website, with pictures and quotes from the most memorable players or games.,
+- Adding more complex if-statements into your website - for instance, checking if the user likes the same sport as you, and how many players they would like to see information about.
+This should determine the length of the list you show.
+- Instead of specifying exactly how many players the user wants to see, the template should accept a variable `users_favorite_player`.
+The website should print all the players, until we print their favorite player.
+If this is the first player, we only need to print one player.
+If their favorite player isn't in the list of best players, then the entire list is printed.